Close

 In emergencies, the Golden Thread becomes a lifeline.
 This readily available information, including building layout, systems details, and safety features, empowers first responders to act swiftly and effectively.

-No one-size-fits-all solution exists for storing your Golden Thread, but digital storage is a must.
+Golden Thread of the Building Safety Act explained by BESANo one-size-fits-all solution exists for storing the Golden Thread, but digital storage is a must.
 Here are some commonly used storage methods:

 • Building Information Modelling (BIM): software that makes a digital copy of a building, helping with 3D visualisation and finding clashes for better planning and coordination.